globalsmile/Twitter-Sentiment-Analysis/README.md

 # Data Sourcing

-- The dataset used for this analysis was scrapped from twitter using python and jupyter notebook
+- The dataset used for this analysis was scrapped from twitter jupyter notebook
 - The preview of the dataset and python code is shown below: